RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/4-Workflow/Service Tasks/email-service-task/email-service-task.md

 ## Purpose

 The email service task enables the sending of emails.
-It supports the adding of attachements if given a drive, folder and drive item ID
+It supports the adding of attachments if given a drive, folder and drive item ID

 ## Required Properties